redhat-developer/odo/docs/website/blog/2022-06-30-binding-database-service-without-sbo.md

 ## Prerequisites:
 This blog assumes:
 - [odo v3.0.0-beta1](https://github.com/redhat-developer/odo/releases/tag/v3.0.0-beta1)
-- you have access to a Kubernetes or OpenShift cluster to be able to install the MongoDB operator.
+- you have access to a Kubernetes or OpenShift cluster.
 - you have _Helm_ installed on your system.
 See https://helm.sh/docs/intro/install/ for installation instructions.

 ## (Optional) Setting up the namespace